 Any young person, 18 or younger, may apply who has created a significant piece of work in the areas of Science, Technology, Engineering, Mathematics, Music, Literature, Philosophy or Outside the Box.

-Judges, with high levels of expertise in the domain areas of the works submitted, carefully reviewed the qualified applications and selected 20 recipients: three Davidson Fellow Laureates who received $50,000 scholarships, and 17 Davidson Fellows each receiving either a $25,000 scholarship or $10,000 scholarship.
+Judges, with high levels of expertise in the domain areas of the works submitted, carefully reviewed the qualified applications and selected 20 recipients: four Davidson Fellow Laureates who received $50,000 scholarships, and 16 Davidson Fellows each receiving either a $25,000 scholarship or $10,000 scholarship.
+View the 2016 Davidson Fellows page to view the full list of participants.

 Three-week residential summer program on the campus of University of Nevada, Reno, where students can earn up to six college credits (http://www.davidsongifted.org/THINK-Summer).